 12. Table Laying

 Ask you toddler to count the napkins and put them on the table in front of each chair.
 Placements and drinks coasters too.
-A good learning activity for kids as it develops their co-ordination.
+A good development activity for their co-ordination.

 If Baking with your child: